epinter/tqrespec/README.md

 ## ***Project and source code***

 TQRespec is developed in Java language, using OpenJFX to provide graphical user interface, and a few more other open source dependencies.
-The current version is built using OpenJDK 11.
-The recommended version is OpenJDK with Hotspot from [AdoptOpenJDK.net](https://adoptopenjdk.net).
+The current version is built using OpenJDK 14.
 The software was made to work in Microsoft Windows operating system, since the game runs only in Windows.
 But because Java is multi-platform, this project is prepared to allow you to develop and test under Linux.
 To do so, you will need to have this structure inside the project (./gamedata):
 ~~~
 gamedata/SaveData/Main/_savegame/Player.chr